 Most fish are a healthy food choice.
-They have a lot of protein, vitamins, minerals and heart-healthy oils.
-But some fish — like catfish and carp – are unsafe to eat.
-These fish can have high amounts of chemicals, including PCBs, dioxins or mercury.
-These chemicals accumulate in fat and flesh of fish.
+They have a lot of protein, vitamins, minerals, and heart-healthy oils.
+But some fish — like catfish and carp — can be unsafe to eat.
+Some fish found in Michigan’s rivers, streams, and areas of the Great Lakes have high amounts of chemical contamination.
+PCBs, dioxins, or mercury can accumulate in the fat and flesh of fish.
 As a result, eating some types of fish too often can cause health problems.
 Children and women who are pregnant or might become pregnant are most at risk of health problems from eating contaminated fish.
-Often, carp and catfish found in Michigan’s rivers, streams and areas of the Great Lakes have high amounts of chemical contamination

-The Michigan Department of Community Health professionals recommend taking the following steps to reduce your risk by carefully trimming and cooking fish.
+The Michigan Department of Health and Human Services produces the Eat Safe Fish Guide, which contains guidelines for choosing and eating fish.
+Michigan Department of Health and Human Services professionals recommend taking the following steps to reduce your risk by carefully trimming and cooking fish.

 Reduce Your Risk:

-*Most chemicals are stored in the fat except for Mercury.
-Mercury cannot be removed from fish.
+*Most chemicals are stored in the fat except for mercury and PFOS (an ingredient used in waterproofing materials and firefighting foam).
+Mercury and PFOS cannot be removed from fish.

 How to Trim a Fish (also see diagram above):